dita-cyber/Incident-Response/README.md

 - Scheduled Task/Job (T1053)
 - Boot or Logon Autostart Execution (T1547)

-5. Do we still have them?
-Determine if attackers still maintain a foothold (backdoors, C2, persistence) and validate full eradication.
+**4. Do we still have them?** Determine if attackers still maintain a foothold (backdoors, C2, persistence) and validate full eradication.
 (Command and Control – TA0011, Defense Evasion – TA0005, Persistence – TA0003)

 Common techniques: